surrealdb/surrealdb.go/README.md

 }
 ```

+### Instructions for running the example

-* Step 1: Create a file called `main.go` and paste the above code
+- In a new folder, create a file called `main.go` and paste the above code
-* Step 2: Run the command `go mod init github.com/<github-username>/<project-name>` to create a go.mod file
+- Run `go mod init github.com/<github-username>/<project-name>` to initialise a `go.mod` file
-* Step 3: Run the command `go mod tidy` to download surreal db
+- Run `go mod tidy` to download the `surrealdb.go` dependency
-* Step 4: Run `go run main.go` to run the application.
+- Run `go run main.go` to run the example.

-# Documentation

-Full documentation is available at [surrealdb doc](https://surrealdb.com/docs/integration/libraries/golang)

-## Building
+## Contributing

-You can run the Makefile helper to run and build the project
+You can run the Makefile commands to run and build the project

 ```
 make build